-We are in our sixth year of offering the Duke of Edinburgh's Award (DofE) at Castle Manor Academy.
+We are in our seventh year of offering the Duke of Edinburgh's Award (DofE) at Castle Manor Academy.

-We enrol one group every year of Bronze students in Year 9 and then they have the opportunity to do Silver DOFE in Year 10 if they like.
+We enrol one group every year for Bronze DOFE students in Year 9 and then they have the opportunity to do Silver DOFE in Year 10 if they like.
 We also support our students who go to cadets for example to complete their award within our local community,

 Year 9 and 10 have the opportunity to take part in the DofE Bronze Award which runs weekly after school sessions, weekend walks and overnight camps.